Is Homebirth right for you?

 Most CNMs work in hospitals near Tulsa or in Indian Health Care facilities, and are doing a great work there!
 One CNM has an established birth-center in Tulsa.
-There are 3 CNMs serving the OKC area, and other midwives too.
+There are 2 CNMs serving the OKC area.
+I support the work these midwives are doing!

 All midwives support and welcome collaborative relationships, for improving health outcomes for all Oklahoma families.

-What happens if I transfer to the hospital?
+What happens if I want to transfer to the hospital?